guresicpark/phphotreload/README.md

   clearurls:
     - "http://blabla.dev.local/clrtmp.php"
 ```
-Don't forget to copy clrtmp.php from phphotreload repository in your project root.
+Don't forget to copy cache delete script provided by phphotreload to your server root.

 ### Linux system setting
-On Ubunto execute the following commands in terminal to increase count of watched items:
+On Ubuntu execute the following commands in terminal to increase count of watched files:
 - add entry for maximum watch items: `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf`
 - reconfigure linux kernel on the fly: `sudo sysctl -p`